>

 • Under Windsor Framework, two effects

 • First, if EU trade remedies, eg. anti-dumping duties diverge from those of the UK, EU duties will apply in NI.
 Means two different rates of trade remedies applicable within single UK customs territory.
-Despite the 90 day suspension in certain US duties from the EU, divergence over trade remedies could still affect NI businesses.
+Despite the 90 day suspension in certain US duties from the EU, divergence over trade remedies could still affect NI businesses in the future.

 • Second, if EU tariffs (on US imports) are higher than UK tariffs, and the difference exceeds 3% on goods at risk of entering the EU Single Market, then NI importers will pay the EU tariffs.
 NI traders can seek to claim the additional duties back through the Duty Reimbursement Scheme (DRS).